playbenny/benny_manual/docs/blockipedia.md

 - uses airwindows console7 for nice summing and drive.

-- MUST BE ALL ROUTED FROM THIS BLOCK INTO A mix.bus BLOCK.
+- MUST BE ALL ROUTED FROM THIS BLOCK INTO A mixer.bus BLOCK.

 - IMPORTANT the non-linear summing will only work if you have the airwindows console 7 vsts (console7channel64, console7cascade64, console7buss64) installed, without them it defaults to normal digital summing.